fastly/wafefficacy/README.md

 ## Provenance of test data

-Test data was curated to include a representative variety of true and false positives, to keep benchmark runtime short, and to make sure attacks actually worked.
+Test data was curated to include a variety of true and false positives, to keep benchmark runtime short, and to avoid using broken attacks as "true positives".

 In the interest of keeping runtimes against vulnerable servers short, we shortened sleep times in the attacks to one second.